Quit Smoking Success Rates by Method

 These aren’t pedantic questions.
 They’re the reason why the numbers you see cited for different quit methods vary so wildly.
 A method that claims “60% success” at 4 weeks may show only 15% success at 12 months.
 Both numbers are technically correct.
 Neither is dishonest.
 But only one of them is useful if your goal is to actually quit for good.

-In this article, we’re going to cut through the noise.
 Every number cited here specifies the timeframe and the standard used.
-The primary sources are Cochrane systematic reviews — the gold standard of medical evidence synthesis — along with major randomized controlled trials published in peer-reviewed journals.
+The primary sources are Cochrane systematic reviews and major randomized controlled trials published in peer-reviewed journals.

 Before the Numbers: Understanding “Success”